sryo/Spoons/README.md

 # 🌐🔀 HyperlinkHijacker
 `HyperlinkHijacker.lua` - It's your link, and you decide where it goes.

+# 🅰️⚡ ForceKeys
+`ForceKeys.lua` maps your keyboard onto the Magic Trackpad, making text input a touch away.
+It supports standard keys, special keys, and key combinations.

 # 🕳️🐁 EdgeHopper
 `EdgeHopper.lua` lets your mouse cursor leap from one edge of your screen to the other.